xeki/random-persons-stat/README.md

 ### Description

-Application to list random users from an API and displaying: minimun, maximun, average ages of randomusers along with location description.
+Application to list random users from an API and displaying: minimun, maximun, average ages of random users along with location description.
 Frontend: using React and Redux
 Backend: Node express